Minimum-CD/cd-manifesto/references.md

 # Recommended Resources

-The following are resources that focus on Continuous Delivery that we have found very useful in our own journeys.
-They contain the basics, but also the knowledge needed to become an "Elite" CD organization.
-These are specific to solving the problem if "why can't we go to production today?"

 | Reference                                                                                                                                           | Type    | Source                                  |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------|---------|-----------------------------------------|
 | [Continuous Delivery Pipelines](https://leanpub.com/cd-pipelines)                                                                                   | Book    | Dave Farley                             |